The Ultimate Guide to French Craft Beer in Provence: Top Breweries, Local Hops & Herbs

 What makes Provencal craft beers special?

-I’ve found that the best Provencal craft beers really capture the spirit of the region.
-Brewers often use local ingredients like thyme, rosemary, or lavender honey, alongside the usual hops and malts.
-It gives the beer a unique flavor that reminds me of the sun and herbs of Provence.
+I’ve found that the best Provencal craft beers really grab at the spirit of the region, it’s like you can taste the place.
+The brewers often go for local bits of ingredients such as thyme, rosemary, or even lavender honey, and then they pair that with the more usual hops and malts.
+Somehow it creates this special kind of flavor that brings me right back to the sun soaked vibes and the herbaceous smell of Provence, all at once.

 Are there many different types of beer to try?